 See Prices

 To begin with, let’s start with the exterior of the Pantheon in Rome.
 Its portico is built in the Greek style; Emperor Hadrian was a Grecophile.
-The columns, hard to miss, stand 40 feet high and are five feet in diameter.
-It’s true, gazing at the facade of the building will give you shivers, but wait until you see what’s on the inside.
+The columns are hard to miss, standing 40 feet high and measuring five feet in diameter.
+Gazing at the facade of the building will give you shivers, but wait until you see what’s on the inside.

 The Pantheon is considered a rotunda, a circular drum structure.
 Perfect mathematically, the Pantheon’s dome has an opening in the center.
-To put it in numbers, the sphere’s height is equal to the radius and is 43.3 meters (142ft).
+To put it in numbers, the sphere’s height is equal to the radius at 43.3 meters (142 feet).
 In fact, the Pantheon in Rome still holds the world record for having the largest unsupported concrete dome.

-You have to imagine that as you walk inside the Pantheon, you are walking inside a building that people have been constantly walking into for the last 1,900 years!
-If that fact doesn’t impress then probably nothing will.
 How many other examples of ancient buildings do you know of where you can say that?
-Exactly, I cannot think of any other either.
-Enjoy it.
+Exactly, I can’t think of any either.

-The building itself gives you one of those rare insights to what ancient life and architecture would have been like.
-So not only is this building extremely important for modern day archeology, but also for regular people like us who love to dream what life was like back in the day.
+The building itself gives you one of those rare insights into what ancient life and architecture would have been like.
+So, not only is this building extremely important for modern-day archeology, but also for regular people like us who love to dream about what life was like back in the day.

 In fact, the great Italian painter and architect Raphael rests here.
 The inscription on his crypt translates to “In life, Nature feared to be outdone by him.
 In death, she feared too she would die.”
-As epitaphs go, it’s not bad!
+As epitaphs go, that’s pretty impressive!

 Top Colosseum Tours